Estate Planning Software for Small Law Firms

 Estate Engine uses deterministic templates.
 Your intake data populates your attorney-designed templates.
 The output is entirely defined by what you’ve built: consistent, predictable, and ready for your review without surprises.

 No, the trial is totally commitment-free.
-You won’t be asked for payment details until you’re ready to pick a plan.
+It allows you to use all the features and send test plans.
+You won’t be asked for payment details until you’ve customized your intake and templates and are ready to use with real clients.

 Clio and MyCase are excellent general practice management platforms designed to run your whole firm: billing, calendaring, client communication, and more.
 Estate Engine focuses on one part of the workflow: turning structured client intake directly into consistent, draft-ready estate planning documents.
 The two categories of tools serve different purposes and can work alongside each other.